trOnk12/rijksmusem/documentation/README.md

 ### fun didFinishPlayingUrl(adStreamManager: AdStreamManager, url: Uri)
 After executing the stop function on the stream manager object, the sdk will call this function with the original url decorated with extra parameters.
 The decorated url will be the same as the one in the `willStartPlayingUrl` callback.

+### fun didPausePlayingUrl(adStreamManager: AdStreamManager, url: Uri)
+After executing the pause function on the stream manager object, the sdk will call this function with the original url decorated with extra parameters.
+The decorated url will be the same as the one in the `willStartPlayingUrl` callback.

+### fun didResumePlayingUrl(adStreamManager: AdStreamManager, url: Uri)
+After executing the resume function on the stream manager object, the sdk will call this function with the original url decorated with extra parameters.
+The decorated url will be the same as the one in the `willStartPlayingUrl` callback.

 ### fun adBreakStarted(adStreamManager: AdStreamManager, adBaseManager: AdBaseManager)
 When an ad break is detected in the stream, the sdk will execute this callback.
 It will provide an **_AdBaseManager_** object that can be used for the whole duration of the ad break.
 You can use it to listen to different Ad related events and also to request a skip of current ad.